 The better the inputs going in, the less impact temporary system instability has.

 This is especially relevant heading into the next major retail cycle.
-Amazon Prime Day is expected in June this year, earlier than its typical July timing.
+Amazon Prime Day is expected later in June this year, earlier than its typical July timing.
 That shortens the preparation window and increases the importance of category focus, partner alignment, and infrastructure readiness.

 .avif)